Shift Announces Fourth Quarter Results

-/EIN News/ -- SAN FRANCISCO, March 28, 2023 (GLOBE NEWSWIRE) -- Shift Technologies, Inc. (Nasdaq: SFT), a leading end-to-end ecommerce platform for buying and selling used cars, today reported fourth quarter financial results for the period ended December 31, 2022.
-Management’s commentary on fourth quarter financial results and outlook for the first quarter 2023 can be found by accessing the Company’s prepared remarks on investors.shift.com, or by listening to today’s conference call.
-A live audio webcast will also be available on Shift’s Investor Relations website.
+SAN FRANCISCO, March 28, 2023 (GLOBE NEWSWIRE) -- Shift Technologies, Inc. SFT, a leading end-to-end ecommerce platform for buying and selling used cars, today reported fourth quarter financial results for the period ended December 31, 2022.
+Management's commentary on fourth quarter financial results and outlook for the first quarter 2023 can be found by accessing the Company's prepared remarks on investors.shift.com, or by listening to today's conference call.
+A live audio webcast will also be available on Shift's Investor Relations website.

 "2022 was a year of significant change for Shift," said CEO Jeff Clementz.
 "Given market dynamics of the auto industry and capital markets, we adjusted our strategy to prioritize balance sheet health, reduce cash burn, and accelerate our path to profitability.
 During the fourth quarter, we closed our merger with CarLotz and began our transition to an omnichannel selling model which is now complete.
 We also continue to invest in our technology and marketplace to improve the customer experience and expand our business.
 Given the structural changes to our strategy, we expect sequential improvement in financial performance each quarter in 2023."